mazhar0343/SQL-Database-Project/README.md

 Step 4: Open index.html

-Designed by Mandeep Singh
-,everything else done by Muhammad Azhar
+Designed by Mandeep Singh and  everything else done by Muhammad Azhar